Working on public holidays

 Employees get paid at least their base pay rate for all hours worked on a public holiday.

-Awards or registered agreements can provide entitlements for working public holidays, including:
+Awards, enterprise agreements and other registered agreements can provide entitlements for working public holidays, including:

 - extra pay (eg. public holiday rates)

 - an extra day off or extra annual leave

 - agreeing to substitute a public holiday for another day.

 Find information about working on public holidays in your award by selecting from the list below.

 Requesting and refusing to work on public holidays

 Employees don't have to work on a public holiday.

 However, an employer can ask an employee to work on a public holiday, if the request is reasonable.
 An employee may refuse a request to work if they have reasonable grounds.